Kerzzq/prueba-python/descargas_md/72429f7f/ircraft-engines-canadian-aviation-regulations-cars.md

 This amendment entitled “Airworthiness Standards; Propellers” amends the airworthiness standards for aeroplane propellers.
 The previous propeller requirements did not adequately address the technological advances of the past twenty years.
 The new standards address these advances in technology and harmonize Transport Canada Civil Aviation (TCCA), FAA, and EASA propeller certification requirements, thereby simplifying airworthiness approvals for imports and exports.
 **Change 533-12**
 **Published: December 1, 2010**
-This change incorporates the following amendment to the United States Code of Federal Regulations
-, Title 14, Chapter I, Part 33:
+This change incorporates the following amendment to the United States Code of Federal Regulations, Title 14, Chapter I, Part 33:
 **FAR Amendment 33-29**
 **Effective: May 27, 2010**
 | Table of Change Information | |